 The English major at Boston College offers a wide range of courses while introducing fundamental skills in close reading, literary analysis, and critical thinking.
-As an English major you’ll become deeply familiar with major developments in British, American and World Literatures, choosing courses that explore issues fundamental to the human condition through multiple periods, cultures, and approaches.
+As an English major you’ll become deeply familiar with major developments in British, American, Anglophone, and Multicultural Literatures, choosing courses that explore issues fundamental to the human condition through multiple periods, cultures, and approaches.
 You’ll have the freedom to shape a program suited to your intellectual and creative interests while sharpening skills in critical thinking, analysis, argumentation, and articulation.

 First Year Writing Seminar

 Boston College’s First-Year Writing Seminar (FWS) is a 15-person workshop designed to help you develop and practice skills in writing and research.
 Over the semester you will learn to write rhetorically, devising effective writing processes for a variety of purposes and audiences, including but not limited to, academic writing.
 Each workshop allows you to work creatively on a variety of writing tasks and to put yourself in conversation with other writers.
 You’ll meet regularly with your instructor to make revision plans, learn to give and receive productive feedback to other writers, and develop skills for revising essays before submitting them for evaluation.
 You may also work with classmates to present and "publish" your work within various classroom, campus, or internet settings.